• Skip to main content

 In this blog post, I’ve explained the definition and meaning of “tsukau” and its major conjugations.
 And also, I’ve explained how to use them through the example sentences.
 Let me summarize them as follows.

-• tsukawanai – 使わない (つかわない) : the nai form of “tsukau”, meaning ‘not to use’ in Japanese.
+- tsukawanai – 使わない (つかわない) : the nai form of “tsukau”, which means ‘not to use’ in Japanese.

-• tsukaou – 使おう (つかおう) : the volitional form of “tsukau”, expressing volition to use.
-This is often translated into English as “let’s use”.
+- tsukaou – 使おう (つかおう) : the volitional form of “tsukau”, which expresses volition to use.
+This is useful when we want to make a suggestion.

-• tsukatta – 使った (つかった) : the ta form of “tsukau”, meaning ‘used’ in Japanese.
+- tsukatta – 使った (つかった) : the ta form of “tsukau”, which means ‘used’ in Japanese.
 This is the past tense form.

-• tsukatte – 使って (つかって) : the te form of “tsukau”, meaning ‘to use’ in Japanese.
-When we want to use “tsukau” before another verb, an adjective, or an auxiliary verb with a smooth connection, this te form is useful.
+- tsukatte – 使って (つかって) : the te form of “tsukau”, which means ‘to use’ in Japanese.
+When we want to use “tsukau” in front of another verb, an adjective, or an auxiliary verb, this te form is useful.

-• tsukaeba – 使えば (つかえば) : the ba form of “tsukau”, working to make a conditional clause in a sentence with the meaning of ‘to use’ in Japanese.
+- tsukaeba – 使えば (つかえば) : the ba form of “tsukau”, which makes a conditional clause in a sentence with adding the meaning of ‘to use’ in Japanese.

 Hope my explanations are understandable and helpful for Japanese learners.